Is In-N-Out coming? 5 chains not yet located in Tennessee - NewsBreak

 Sheetz

 After Wawa announced a Nashville location for the East Coast gas station and convenience store chain, a long-standing debate arose in Tennessee: Are you a Wawa or a Sheetz?
-The two gas stations carry dedicated fans along the coast, much like the Team Edward and Team Jacob contingents in the late 2000s.Gas station chain Wawa coming to Nashville
+The two gas stations carry dedicated fans along the coast, much like the Team Edward and Team Jacob contingents in the late 2000s.SECOND HELPING: Miss a Food for Thought segment?
+See them all here.

 But while Sheetz does have locations in North Carolina, it hasn’t yet expanded into Tennessee.
 Sheetzes can be found in Pennsylvania, where the company is headquartered, as well as Maryland, Ohio, Virginia, and West Virginia